cpchalk/gpcheckx/README.md

 The option '-p' with no -s option requires the most time and memory of all.

-With the exception of the h93 calculation, the examples given here will run with 2 GB of available memory.
+With the exception of the first h93 calculation, the examples given here will run with 2 GB of available memory.

 # References